-Animal intelligence is difficult to measure as there’s no standard IQ test for creatures to take.
+Animal intelligence is difficult to measure as there’s no standard IQ test.

 The only effective way to compare intelligence levels is to give parrots and ravens the same task to complete and observe and measure the results.

-- Opening a window and put their head in the box
+- Opening a window and putting their head in the box.

 Each time the birds learned one of the tricks, the researcher closed this method off, forcing them to find a different way to get hold of the food.

 This doesn’t prove that either species is more intelligent.
-Rather, it shows that they approach tasks differently.
-Both achieved similar success in the task.
+Rather, it shows that they approach tasks differently, yet both had similar success levels.